Reno Tahoe Vacations

 There are also a number of Reno tours you can create for yourself.
 You may choose to begin in Downtown Reno; Virginia Street is the center for most of the areas gambling and special events.
 Check out the famous Reno Arch, which was erected in 1926 in celebration of the completion of the Transcontinental Highway through Reno.
 The sign declares Reno as "The Biggest Little City in the World."

 The heart of the Reno downtown renaissance is the Riverwalk District, the lifeline of the popular, once-a-month wine walk.
 Kayakers can enjoy the Truckee River Whitewater Park (the centerpiece of the annual Reno River Festival), conveniently located downtown next to an eclectic mix of shops and eateries.
+Art lovers can enjoy many galleries, the Nevada Museum of Art and mural tours.

 If you wish to explore cultural activities on your Reno, Nevada vacation, plan to visit in July.
 This is when downtown Reno has its "Reno Is Art Town" event.
 If you want to attend a Reno concert, ballet, art show, ballet performance or poetry reading, this is the place to go.
 The Pioneer Center for the Performing arts is another excellent venue for a Reno concerts.
 The theatre is home to the Reno Philharmonic, the Nevada Festival Ballet and the Nevada Opera.